Icstarslol/Simple-SDN-Experiment/README.md

 GNS3 provides a robust platform for designing, simulating, and testing complex network topologies.
 While virtualization software is required to host the GNS3 VM and the SDN Controller used in the experiment.

 ## Configuring the SDN Controller
 The SDN Controller used in this experiment is an Ubuntu 20.04.6 LTS VM hosted in Virtual Box.
-We firstly install a few required packages
+We firstly install a few required packages.
 ```bash
 sudo apt update
 sudo apt install -y software-properties-common git nodejs
 ```
-Then we download and install the Java8 JDK
+Then we download and install the Java8 JDK.
 ```bash
 # Download the binary from https://www.oracle.com/sg/java/technologies/javase/javase8-archive-downloads.html
 sudo tar -zxvf jdk-8u202-linux-x64.tar.gz -C /opt